ericandrewlewis/web-dev-resources/README.md

 Web Developer Resources
 =

-A feather-light introduction to web technologies, and table of contents to useful resources on the internet for web developers.
+A super lightweight introduction to web technologies, and table of contents to top-notch resources on the internet for web developers.

 [HTML & CSS](html-and-css.md)